tum-i4/Aggregatio/ros/README.md

 ## Prerequisites

 We provide a virtual box image at XXXXXXXX where the required environment are all set up.
 If you choose to use the virtual image, use the user name: Ubuntu and password: ubuntu.
-Then you can directly jump to 3.Running the simulation and the system.
+Then you can directly jump to Step 3.
+Running the simulation and the system.

 If you are using your own machine, before setting up and running the use cases make sure that: